Spain: An attractive country for investment

 This research and innovation initiative in the Mediterranean area (Partnership on Research and Innovation in the Mediterranean Area), approved by the European Parliament, seeks to foster a more sustainable regional management of water, agricultural and agro-food chain systems, in line with the Sustainable Development Goals of the 2030 UN agenda.

 The consortium eligible in each case must be formed by 3 entities from three different PRIMA countries, of which at least 1 must be established in one of the following European States: Croatia, Cyprus, France, Germany, Greece, Italy, Luxembourg, Malta, Portugal, Slovenia and Spain, and at least one other in Algeria, Jordan, Egypt, Lebanon, Morocco, or in Israel, Tunisia or Turkey.

-The Annual Working Plan for 2022, with information on calls for aid applications, is posted on the initiative’s website http://prima-med.org/.
+The Annual Working Plan for 2023 is posted on the European Union’s website.

 This program is targeted at (i) projects aimed at developing new technologies applicable in the audiovisual and video game fields; and at (ii) projects aimed at developing innovative technologies specific to the video game or audiovisual field for application in other environments.
 The program forms part of the Plan to Boost the Audiovisual Sector Spain Audiovisual Hub of Europe, the “Digital Spain 2025” Agenda, the Recovery, Transformation and Resilience Plan and the State Plan for Scientific, Technical and Innovation Research 2021-2023.

 The minimum and maximum eligible budgets within this aid facility, with an ongoing call throughout the year, must be between €175,000 and €2,000,000 and for a multi-year term (start in 2022 and end on December 31, 2023 or 2024).
 Subcontracted activities may not exceed 50% of the eligible budget.